curiefense/curiefense-gitbook/installation/deployment-first-steps/istio-via-helm.md

 ### Database configuration

+Skip this section if you are using elasticsearch to store logs (that is the default).

 Curiefense requires two database accounts.
 They will be automatically provisioned by the `logdb` container:

 * One with read/write authorization \(described below as `BASE64_READWRITE_USERNAME` and`BASE64_READWRITE_PASSWORD`\).
 If the `logdb` container is used \(which is the default\), `BASE64_READWRITE_USERNAME` must be set to `postgres`.